CryptoSignal/Crypto-Signal/docs/config.md

 *SETTINGS_UPDATE_INTERVAL*\
 default: 300\
 necessity: optional\
-description: This option controls how frequently to rescan the exchange information.
+description: This option controls how frequently to rescan the exchange information (in seconds).

 *SETTINGS_MARKET_PAIRS*\
 default: None\